ph-ph/ph-ph.github.io/content/posts/web3-twitter.md

   {{< tweet user="punk6529" id="1455868499620999178" >}}

-Retweets and quotes are an ok measure of tweet quality, but they completely fail when some viral meme comes into play.
-In terms of engagement, a funny cat picture beats an insightful web3 post by a couple of orders of magnitude, so just sorting everything by retweets or quotes will give you cats, not insightful posts.
+Retweets and quotes are an ok measure of tweet quality, but they completely fail when some viral meme comes into play, and memes play a huge role in web3.
+In terms of engagement, a funny cat picture beats an insightful web3 commentary-type post by a couple of orders of magnitude, so just sorting everything by retweets or quotes will give you cats, not insightful posts.

 What seems to work is looking at urls _mentioned_ by the influencers - these at least provide you some view into what people are talking about right now.